Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

-gaṇeśa is the pink elephant god that everyone talks about, but never names; until now. https://en.wikipedia.org/wiki/Cock_flag aliens lost in space hiding on the otherside of the sūrya
+gaṇeśa is the pink elephant god that everyone talks about, but never names; until now. https://en.wikipedia.org/wiki/Cock_flag aliens lost in space hiding on the otherside of the sūrya walking on water v walking on fire; stop, drop, and roll